eCook

 1. FRESHLY BAKED BREAD

 Preheat the oven to 220°C. Lightly grease and flour a cake or loaf tin.
-In a large bowl, combine the Flour Mix, and a pinch of salt.
-Add the Buttermilk, the grated cheese, and the chopped Spring Onion (to taste).
+In a large bowl, combine the flour mix, and a pinch of salt.
+Add the Buttermilk, the cheese, and the spring onion (to taste).
 Mix until it forms a sticky dough.
 (Mix until just combined - don’t overmix!)
 Add an extra splash of water if the dough is not coming together.
 Place on a floured surface and shape into a round ball big enough for the greased tin.
 (You don’t need to knead the dough!)
 Place into the greased tin and cut a deep cross in the top of the dough with a sharp knife.
 Pop in the hot oven and bake until browned and cooked through, 25-30 minutes.
 Allow to cool before slicing.

 2. O-YUM Ostrich